-We know that when you go to work you think about your dog all alone at home, and you wonder what he is doing or if he is bored — or, the scariest thought, what he’s chewing up!
+We know that when you go to work, you think about your dog all alone at home — and you wonder what they’re doing or if they’re bored.

-There are a few simple ways to keep the dog entertained while you’re at work, all of which can ease your mind and allow your pet to have a more enriching and enjoyable time when he is alone.
-Here are 5 of my favorites:
+There are a few simple ways to keep the dog entertained while you’re at work, all of which can ease your mind and allow your pet to have a more enriching and enjoyable time when they are alone.

 1. Run Off That Energy!